-Ironically, despite making peace with the idea of giving my body up to motherhood, I’m about the thinnest I’ve ever been.
+Ironically, despite having made peace with the idea of giving my body up to motherhood, I’m about the thinnest I’ve ever been.
 I was very surprised that I snapped back so quickly after delivering our daughters; but I like to think I put the hard work in to make that happen.
-(Alas, since becoming a mum, I’ve been unable to find the time to continue the same level of training.)

 Despite not being ‘big’, I have my flaws.
 I was not exactly comfortable with being unfit, but I was accepting of it while it was not feasible to do any more.
 (That said, I swam when I could, and I always walked.
 A lot.)

 I’m ashamed to know I’d be less accepting of being unfit if it were outwardly obvious.
 This is my legacy of having been overweight.

 Yet those things I consider weaknesses in myself, I know I’d encourage others to accept and even embrace (subject to health).